kentshine/Git/README.md

 </div>

 <div align="center">
-  <p><bold>There are many different ways to use Git.
+ <p> **There are many different ways to use Git.
 Git supports many command-line tools and graphical user interfaces.
-The Git command line is the only place where you can run all the Git commands.<bold><p>
+The Git command line is the only place where you can run all the Git commands.**<p>
 </div>

 ### Git Version